rowanmanning/rowanmanning.com/content/posts/2014-03-11-accessibility-testing-with-pa11y/index.md

     title: "Pa11y HTML output, including dates for the run, a summary of error counts, and then details about the issues encountered on the page"
     params:
       caption: "Pa11y HTML output"
+  - src: "pa11y-logo.png"
+    title: "The Pa11y logo, a P character in multiple colours"
 ---